JornLotsch/detectXOR/README.md

-# detectXOR: Advanced XOR pattern detection in R
+# detectXOR: XOR Pattern Detection and Visualization in R

-Detect non-linear XOR relationships in classification data with statistical confidence and publication-ready visualizations.
+Detect non-linear XOR relationships in classification data with statistical confidence and visualizations.

 ## Overview